 Tight, dry skin is the opposite of cozy.
 The chilly months signal the time to switch out lighter moisturizers for heavy-hitting hydration.

-This molecule naturally found in our joints, connective tissue, and skin binds to and retains moisture.
-Aside from acting as a natural moisturizer, hyaluronic acid also plays a role in skin repair and helps combat the visible signs of aging such as fine lines and loss of elasticity.
+Naturally found in our joints, connective tissue, and skin, this molecule retains and binds to moisture.
+And skincare formulas containing hyaluronic acid can help boost hydration and soften the visible signs of skin aging, such as fine lines and loss of elasticity.

 2. Add-in exfoliation